Test in Sandbox

 For UI testing, you can seed demo applicants via the debug endpoint (sandbox only):

-curl -X POST https://api.bytrustgate.com/v1/auth/seed-demo-data \
+curl -X POST https://api.bytrustgate.com/api/v1/auth/seed-demo-data \

--H "Authorization: Bearer tg_test_YOUR_KEY" \
+-H "Authorization: Bearer sk_test_YOUR_KEY" \

 -G \